“Who will build the roads?” is a question government advocates ask in discussions with voluntaryists.

 Spooner’s example inspires many anarchists, especially since the 1960s (see: agorism).

 According to Reason’s Hit & Run blog, “A 2016 report by TRIP, a national transportation research group, found that 20 percent of major roads in the United States are in poor condition, costing around $523 per motorist (or around $112 billion total) per year in vehicle wear and tear.
 The report also claims that investment in roads and bridges nationwide would need to increase from $88 billion to $120 billion a year to adequately cover operation and maintenance costs.”
+Commercial cleaning Hanover PA form professionals is what you need to keep your working environment clean.

 The Portland anarchists at PARC are out to fix more roads and serve their community, by voluntary action.
 Without government permission and at government dismay.
 Only few anarchists are bandana-wearing, Molotov cocktail-wielding protestors, while many are peaceful, liberty-loving people who want to help their community via voluntary association.